The internal genital organs form a pathway (the genital tract). This pathway consists of the following:

-At the beginning of the tract, just inside the opening of the vagina, is the hymen, a mucous membrane.
+The hymen, a mucous membrane, is located at the beginning of the genital tract, just inside the opening of the vagina (see figure External Female Genital Organs External Female Genital Organs The external genital organs include the mons pubis, labia majora, labia minora, Bartholin glands, and clitoris.
+The area containing these organs is called the vulva.
+The external genital organs... read more ).
 In virgins, the hymen usually encircles the opening like a tight ring, but it may completely cover the opening.
 The hymen helps protect the genital tract but is not necessary for health.
 It may tear at the first attempt at sexual intercourse, or it may be so soft and pliable that no tearing occurs.
 The hymen may also be torn during exercise or insertion of a tampon or diaphragm.
 Tearing usually causes slight bleeding.
 In women who have had intercourse, the hymen may be unnoticeable or may form small tags of tissue around the vaginal opening.

 The vagina is a tubelike, muscular but elastic organ about 4 to 5 inches long in an adult woman.
-It connects the external genital organs to the uterus.
+It connects the external genital organs Female External Genital Organs The external genital organs include the mons pubis, labia majora, labia minora, Bartholin glands, and clitoris.
+The area containing these organs is called the vulva.
+The external genital organs... read more to the uterus.
 The vagina is the organ of sexual intercourse in women.
 The penis is inserted into it.
 It is the passageway for sperm to the egg and for menstrual bleeding or a baby to the outside.